madupite/madupite/docs/install.rst

  Python package
 ----------------

-Assuming you have a working version of PETSc, e.g. by activating the conda environment above, you can run pip:
+After installing the necessary dependencies you can install madupite for Python via pip:
 ::

    pip install .

-Make sure to run your executables with mpirun. <number_of_ranks> could be the number of cores on your machine:
+Make sure to run your executables with mpirun. <number_of_ranks> could be the number of cores on your machine.
+If you want to check whether your installation was successful, you can run the following command:
 ::

-   mpirun -n <number_of_ranks> python main.py
+   mpirun -n <number_of_ranks> python examples/install/main.py

 ---------------
  C++
 ---------------
-Assuming you have a working version of PETSc, e.g. by activating the conda environment above, call the following for a build with cmake.
+For advanced users looking to use the software from C++, ensure you have a functional PETSc installation.
+From there, you can proceed to build the project using CMake as follows:
 ::

    mkdir build